abesto/labyrinth/magic.md

 # The laws of magic

+## Spoiler alert: this is a design document, not a game manual

 1. A spell consists of two parts: an effect, and a target
 1. The target can be the caster, an area, or a direction
 1. Area-targeting spells are not limited by line of sight (but this is not common knowledge)
+1. Directional spells act on the first non-empty tile they "hit" based on the casting direction
 1. Spells are cast by typing "sentences" - let's call them spell-phrases
 1. Each spell-phrase must have an effect.
-An effect in itself is a valid spell, and acts on the caster.
+An effect in itself is a valid spell, and acts on the caster (or the tile the caster is standing on).
 1. A spell-phrase can have any number of words defining the target, as long as they don't contradict each other
 1. Magic users are limited in the number of words they can include in a cast spell-phrase by how practiced they are